SudoLooseGoose/Help-Notes/git/install/basic-config.md

 Date: 2/14/23

-Comment: These are the steps I took to Git up and going as I follow ** The Odin Project ** , since I am using Windows I did use the official *** Git *** website for the installation steps.
+Comment: These are the steps I took to Git up and going as I follow ** The Odin Project ** , since I am using Windows I did use the official ** Git ** website for the installation steps.

-#est
+# test